alexculea/Preboot-Oxide/ROADMAP.md

 Unorder list of features planned:

-- Remove the need for IP configuration, refer from the IP of the source network interface instead
 - Mitigate DOS vulnerabilities by ensuring sessions are limited in number and periodically removing old session entries
 - Add support for serving TFTP as well
 - Add support for proxying DHCP traffic to `dhclient` on Linux based distros